Moving from Dropbox to Encrypted Cloud Storage: Complete Migration Guide

 Tresorit: Best for Compliance-Heavy Industries

 Tresorit has built its reputation on enterprise-grade security since 2011.
-It's the go-to choice for:
+It is well-suited for:

 - Healthcare organizations needing HIPAA compliance with signed BAAs